 Mild symptoms which may require antihistamines or inhalers (Antihistamines can take approximately 15 minutes to work.
-An inhaler may be necessary). (for example rash, headache, vomiting, itchy tongue & swelling ) Your Childs' particular symptoms: Moderate to severe, which may require inhalers and Adrenaline.
-(An immediate administration of adrenaline into the upper outer thigh as shown in the training session may be required and /or an inhaler may be necessary) ( for example difficulty in breathing, facial swelling, cough and choking, wheezing, pallor, blue lips, collapse fainting, unconsciousness- this is known as ANAPHYLAXIS and is an extreme emergency) Your child's particular symptoms:
+An inhaler may be necessary). (for example rash, headache, vomiting, itchy tongue & swelling ) Your Childs' particular symptoms: Moderate to severe, which may ( for example difficulty in breathing, require inhalers and Adrenaline. facial swelling, cough and choking, (An immediate administration of wheezing, pallor, blue lips, collapse adrenaline into the upper outer fainting, unconsciousness- this is known thigh as shown in the training as ANAPHYLAXIS and is an extreme session may be required and /or emergency) an inhaler may be necessary) Your child's particular symptoms: